FCP-INDI/fcp-indi.github.io/docs/_sources/developer/workflows/cpac_pipeline.rst

 Configuration Object
 ====================

-The 'c' variable in cpac_pipeline.py is a `Configuration object <https://github.com/FCP-INDI/C-PAC/blob/main/CPAC/utils/configuration.py>`_, which is an abstract representation used to store the options for the pipeline configuration YAML after it is read in by C-PAC.
+The 'c' variable in cpac_pipeline.py is a ~:py:class:`CPAC.utils.configuration.configuration.Configuration` instance, which is an abstract representation used to store the options for the pipeline configuration YAML after it is read in by C-PAC.
 Each attribute of the Configuration object is a key from the YAML file, with values mirroring the YAML.

 Strategy Object
 ===============